Home / Coffee knowledge / Mamy: Robusta espresso and coffee pioneer from Guinea

 Mamy's Robusta Espresso is now available in our shops:

-Here, Philipp and Mamy talk about the work in Guinea and the process of the last few years.
+Here, Philipp and Mamy talk about their work in Guinea and the process over the last few years.

 Guinea's Fine Robusta Pioneer

-When Mamy's email reached me four and a half years ago, I became curious.
-Coffees from West Africa, and particularly from Guinea, are rarely present in Europe.
-Moreover, it was palpable that a doer was beginning to develop a vision.
+When Mamy's email reached me four and a half years ago, it piqued my curiosity.
+Coffees from West Africa, and particularly from Guinea, are rarely seen in Europe.
+Moreover, it was clear that a go-getter was starting to develop a vision.

-At that time, Mamy was working on his dissertation at FU Berlin on the "Global Coffee Value Chain."
-He wrote to me then: "Producers on the ground have serious problems exporting coffee (especially for financial reasons)."
-If the quality meets European market requirements, <…> I intend to get economically involved and export coffee by the container.
-In doing so, I aim to: (1) make the coffee known; (2) shorten the value chain to just two levels (farmers -> me -> roasters); in order to (3) reinvest the generated added value proportionately in the producers (fair and stable purchase prices) and sustainable cultivation methods, but also to scale production."
+At that time, Mamy was working on his dissertation at the Free University of Berlin on the "Global Coffee Value Chain."
+He wrote to me back then: "Local producers have serious problems exporting the coffee (especially for financial reasons)."
+If the quality meets European market requirements, <...> I intend to get involved commercially and export the coffee by the container load.
+In doing so, I aim to: (1) make the coffee known; (2) shorten the value chain to just two levels (farmers -> me -> roaster); in order to (3) reinvest the generated added value proportionately into the producers (fair and stable purchase prices) and sustainable cultivation methods, but also to scale production."

-Soon, the coffee sample reached me, and I gave honest feedback.
+The coffee sample soon reached me, and I gave honest feedback.

-"The coffee probably lost quality in processing from the tree to the bag.
-Problematic are various off-flavors that don't belong in coffee, including motor oil and fish.
-This could have happened due to contamination of the coffee during drying, or during later storage. <…>"
+"The coffee has likely lost quality during the processing from tree to bag.
+Problematic are various off-tastes that do not belong in the coffee, including engine oil and fish.
+This could have happened due to contamination of the coffee during drying or through subsequent storage. <...>"

 A lot of time has passed since then.
-Mamy founded Macenta Beans and completely revised the coffee processing with the producers in the region.
-One of the most modern processing facilities in West Africa now allows Macenta Beans to develop the full potential of the coffee plant.
+Mamy founded Macenta Beans and, together with the producers in the region, completely overhauled the processing of the coffee.
+Today, one of the most modern processing facilities in West Africa allows Macenta Beans to develop the full potential of the coffee plant.

 Mamy believed in the quality potential of good Robustas (technically Canephoras), and we believe in Mamy.
-From the beginning, we have supported his work, and now together we have launched one of the best Robusta espressos we have ever tasted.
+We have supported his work from the beginning, and now we have jointly launched one of the best Robusta espressos we have tasted so far.

 What do you think?